My Journal of Free Flow Writing

 The person not taking risks is often limiting his actions based on what others are achieving.

-The abundance of social media postings with the filtered images and skewed lenses, portraying a life not realistic but detrimental to the confidence of so many.
+The abundance of social media postings with filtered images and skewed lenses, portraying a life not realistic but detrimental to the confidence of so many.

 Why is it that we allow everything and everyone around us to dictate what we can and cannot do?